JetBrains/kotlin-multiplatform-dev-docs/topics/compose-resource-environment.md

 ## Locale

 Each platform handles locale settings such as language and region differently.
-For consistent locale configuration across multiple platforms, you need to define a common entry point in the shared code and then provide the corresponding declarations for each platform using the platform-specific API:
+As a temporary workaround, until a common public API is implemented ([CMP-4197](https://youtrack.jetbrains.com/issue/CMP-4197)), you need to define a common entry point in the shared code.
+Then, provide the corresponding declarations for each platform using the platform-specific API:

 * **Android**: `context.resources.configuration.locale`
 * **iOS**: `NSLocale.preferredLanguages`